Kanekoo00/Stress-Test-Portofolio/README.md

  - However, an additional test scenario with a higher number of requests in the system reaching     maximum limit.
 The result of this scenario got an error rate of 12% and a performance            collapse taht reached a maximum value of 23 minutes.
 This sccenario could be considered a        partial failure.

- - Overall, the stress testing confirmed that the application is able to handle load functioanlly up to a certain threshold, but fails to maintin performance under extreme conditions.
+ - Overall, the stress testing confirmed that the application is able to handle load functionally up to a certain threshold, but fails to maintin performance under extreme conditions.
 This testing successfully indentified **breaking point** and **performance degredation pattern** of the system, this is can be used as reference for capacity planning and optimization.